liebrandapps/FindMyGUI/README.md

 Read the Safety part of this file to understand the unencrypted transmission of data.
 No guarantee that this application works at all times and is fit for a certain purpose.

+Links were valid at time of writing this readme.
+I am not taking any responsible for the linked content.

 ## Configuration